Acai bowls are all the rage these days for a good reason. The

 They have a tremendous amount of antioxidant capacity and 100 grams of fresh cranberries has an ORAC value score of 9,090.

-Cranberries are a good source of vitamin C and vitamin K. And cranberry juice is also known to help prevent stomach disorders and diabetes.
+Cranberries are a good source of vitamin C and vitamin K. Cranberry juice is known to help prevent stomach disorders and diabetes.

-That means that you can enjoy the health benefits of antioxidant berries all year round.
+This means that you can enjoy the health benefits of antioxidant berries all year round in your smoothies, smoothie bowls, etc.

-Consumption of antioxidant berries on a regular basis can offer potential health benefits against cancer, diabetes, inflammation, bacterial infections, and heart disease.
+Consumption of antioxidant berries on a regular basis can offer potential health benefits against cancer, diabetes, inflammation, heart disease, and bacterial infections.